alt-gnome-team/gnome47-alpha-wallpapers/README.md

 Possible values for now:
 * gnome

-The backrounds are taken from the gnome-backrounds repository: https://gitlab.gnome.org/GNOME/gnome-backgrounds/
+The backgrounds are taken from the gnome-backrounds repository: https://gitlab.gnome.org/GNOME/gnome-backgrounds/